ridzuan5757/k8s/docs/1_concepts/services_load_balancing_networking/services.md

 ## Cloud-native service discovery

-If we are able to use k8s APIs for service discovery in the applicaiton, we can query the API server for matching `EndpointSlices`.
+If we are able to use k8s APIs for service discovery in the application, we can query the API server for matching `EndpointSlices`.
 K8s updates the `EndpointSlices` for a Service whenever the set of Pods in a Service changes.

+For non-native applications, k8s offers way to place network port or load balancer in between the application and the backend Pods.

+Either way, the workload can use these service discovery mechanism to find the trget it want to connect to.